Click here to view User Manual. ( Download User Manual as PDF )

 Forecast Data set or information calculated in advance

-Geospatial data Numerically represent a physical object, events or other features in a geographic coordinate system (latitude, longitude).
+Geospatial data Numerically represent a physical object, events or other features identified by a geographic coordinate system (latitude, longitude).

 Map A bi/three-dimension representation, on a flat surface, of the features of, or a portion of, the Earth